KatherineJF/Resume/KJFitzpatMarkDownResume.md

 ##Professional Experience:

+### April 2015 to Present Matisia Consultantsâ€“ Seattle, Washington

+Role: Technical Project Manager, _Client T-Mobile_

+Migrated over 15,000 legacy contracts to new contract managment system.

+* Vendor relationship managment.

+* Project team coordination and planning.

+* Report progress to leadership.

+* Budget managment.

+Role: Resource Manager for Business Intelligence Functional Analyst Team.

+* Resource utilization reporting to managment.

+* Manage relationship with business and development teams.

+* Initiate and facilitate hiring new resources.

-###Families of Color Seattle 2014- Present – Seattle, Washington
+###Families of Color Seattle 2014- Present Volunteer â€“ Seattle, Washington

 Role: Technical Project Manager

 Delivered new website with updated content, graphics and functionality.

-Select new CMS and implement user registration and payment functionality within new site.
+* Select new CMS and implement user registration and payment functionality within new site.

-Collaborate with graphic designers to create new logo for client.
+* Collaborate with graphic designers to create new logo for client.

-Conduct content audit of old website.
+* Conduct content audit of old website.

-Facilitate workshops and reviews with key content owners to develop business and system use cases.
+* Facilitate workshops and reviews with key content owners to develop business and system use cases.

-Develop functional requirements.
+* Develop functional requirements.

-Create Wireframe blue print of new site layout.
+* Create Wireframe blue print of new site layout.

-Organize technical team research and evaluation of products for class booking and events system.
+* Organize technical team research and evaluation of products for class booking and events system.

-Perform user acceptance testing.
+* Perform user acceptance testing.

-###Blackwell Consulting Services 2010 -2011 – Chicago, Illinois
+###Blackwell Consulting Services 2010 -2011 â€“ Chicago, Illinois

 Consultant